If you want to do well in this course, read this page very carefully and follow the advice given!

 (* about once a year a student becomes so offended they want to "rip my eyes out".
 If you do end up feeling this way, please come by my office and let's chat ... that's what a university is for.
 The source of this is always the confrontation of the economic "religion" against some other strongly held "religious" view.
 This cannot be avoided, really, and the appropriate question we should always ask is "which world view is the correct one?" (or better, "which is the false one?"))

-You MUST have this book to complete the assignments for this course.
+You MUST have this edition of the book to complete the assignments for this course.
 The book comes with the online resource MYECONLAB (MEL).
 MEL contains a summary discussion of the key idea in each chapter, new applications of the ideas, the answers to all of the odd numbered questions, and extremely detailed answers to the most difficult even numbered questions in the book, videos of me and Professor John Fountain discussing economic topics, and dozens of interactive practice questions of technical material.
 MEL requires a password that only comes with the purchase of the book.I've also assigned the short book Candide, by Voltaire.
 Read it now for fun, and then you can read it again later in the course for the last assignment.
 This book is also available in the bookstore, but feel free to buy it anywhere, in any edition.
 It may also be available for free online.

 MY ECON LAB

-Aside from the FASS FORWARD exam, there will be ONE regular midterm exam initially worth 35% of your final mark.
+There will be ONE regular midterm exam initially worth 35% of your final mark.
 The final is worth 45%.
 The regular midterm is "forgivable", so if you miss it or do poorly, the weight of that exam will transfer to the final; that is, your final will count for 80%.
 This is a bit of insurance for you, but remember, the final exam is cumulative and usually more difficult.

 Problem sets are due periodically throughout the term, and count for 10% of your grade.
 The problems and due dates are listed below, your TAs will collect the problem sets in tutorial.
 To keep your TA happy, hand in neatly written or typed homework.
 It also helps if your graphs are done on graph paper, or with some type of graphing program .